TranslationalBioinformaticsLab/INDELfindR/README.md

 ### Running INDELfindR with Docker

+Once Docker is running and you may want to increase the amount of resources that are available to Docker if you are running on a local computer.
+To do this, click on the Docker whale icon, navigate to Preferences > Resources (Advanced) and increase memory to at least 4GB and CPUs to 4.

-Once Docker is running, you can run INDELfindR by running the Docker commands below in the Mac/Linux terminal or Windows PowerShell.
+You can run INDELfindR by running the Docker commands below in the Mac/Linux terminal or Windows PowerShell.
 All INDELfindR command line arguments may be specified after the  call to `indelfindr` in the following `docker run` commands.

 Example run on Mac or Linux: